top of page

 Charles Rotenberg

-The effect of the Exemption is that upon a sale of the shares of the corporation, either an arm’s length sale, or a transfer to the next generation, the first $800,000.00 (in 2021, with indexation this amount is $892,218) of capital gain per shareholder will be free of tax.
-This represents a tax saving of approximately $237,955 for each shareholder, which can include multiple family members.
+The effect of the LCGE is that upon a sale of the shares of the corporation, either an arm’s length sale, or a transfer to the next generation, the first $1,250,000 of capital gain per shareholder will be free of tax.
+Even if one has no thought of selling the shares of the corporation, there are situations where the Income Tax Act will treat assets as having been sold for proceeds equal to the fair market value (referred to as a “deemed disposition”).
+Foremost among these situations are non-arm’s length gifts, and death.

 There are many technical rules to determine whether shares of any particular corporation qualify for the Exemption.In order for the shares of a corporation to qualify for the enhanced capital gains exemption the shares must first meet the criteria for Qualified Small Business Corporation ("QSBC") shares.